oscar-h64/calamity-admin-bot/README.md

 # Replace bin/ with where you want the executable to be stored
 stack install --local-bin-path=bin/
 ```
-5. Run the executable to start the bot
+5. Run the executable to start the bot.
+Note the `settings.yaml` file must be in a folder called `config` in the folder you run the executable (so the `config` folder should be in the same folder as the executable if launching from a file manager, and in your current directory if launching from a terminal)

 ## Contributing
 Issues and pull requests are always welcome - see [CONTRIBUTING.md](CONTRIBUTING.md) for more details